 - the creation of test documents with high-level accuracy

-– the creation of a test program in accordance with the planning outlines
+- the creation of a test program by the planning outlines

 - programming surface mounting machine

 Overall, taking CAD input before making further decisions can reduce or minimize inaccuracy in the design process.
 The manual process often sucks more of your budget for a less conscientious result.
-Cost is of course a very important factor but quality is everything.
+Cost is of course, a significant factor, but the quality is everything.
 Every manual process is highly vulnerable to inaccuracy due to human errors.
-Any misinformation can disrupt the output, of course in a CAD based manufacturing process this can also happen.
+Any misinformation can disrupt the output; of course, in a CAD-based manufacturing process, this can also happen.
 What is emphasized is that the manual process has a huge inaccuracy factor that is not recommended.

 You should consider several things when you assemble a solid surface installation, one of the most important being the silkscreen.
 The reference to be taken in this case is the reference component sandwiched at any angle between two or more different components.
 What should be the question is your level of confidence in the designer’s suitability with the components used.
 How sure are you that you can achieve that match?
-In some cases you need to ask your EMS provider to reprogram the production line or design or provide expensive test equipment in accordance with the information you provide.
+In some cases, you need to ask your EMS provider to reprogram the production line or design or provide expensive test equipment by the information you provide.

 CAD-based programming takes its source from the original design data

 Please note that fundamentally, CAD programming requires original design data to be transformed directly into the production machine format used.
-This programming does not require human operators which often leads to some inaccuracy.
-Since a few years ago, the big industries in the world have been using CAD programming and I’m sure you’ll be happy to get into their ranks.
-CAD software is very accurate and stable, even to change it from one format to another does not bring challenging situations on the computer.
+This programming does not require human operators, which often leads to inaccuracy.
+Since a few years ago, the big industries in the world have been using CAD programming, and I’m sure you’ll be happy to get into their ranks.
+CAD software is very accurate and stable; changing it from one format to another does not bring challenging situations on the computer.

 Concerns related to Intellectual Property protection